 This lemon meringue pie is a dreamy combo of tart filling, sweet and fluffy toasted meringue.
 Admittedly, lemon is a favorite flavor of mine for desserts.
 I will pick lemon anything first, while Bruce’s first pick is chocolate.
 We both love chocolate and lemon, I just love lemon just a little bit more, when it comes to desserts.

 If you are a lemon lover, then this is lemon meringue pie the dessert for you!
 There is just something so wonderful about that first bite, when you can taste the combo of swirly toasty meringue and the smooth lemony filling.
 You can use a store bought crust, or make the pie crust recipe that we have provided.

-Starting in September of this year, Bruce and I are part of the Peeling Good Tour with Limoneira.
+Bruce and I are part of the Peeling Good Tour with Limoneira.
 They are shipping fresh lemons and oranges to our house every month for a whole year!
 We add lemon to so many of our dinners through out the week!
 A squeeze of lemon over veggies just brightens them up!
 Clearly I use lemons in so many of my cocktails!

 For the Lemon Meringue Pie Crust:

 - 1/4 tsp salt

 - 2 teaspoons sugar

 - 1/8 to 1/4 cup ice water (mixed with 1 tsp cider vinegar)

 - 8 Tbls cornstarch